 It’s present in the products of everyday use and various industries such as security, manufacturing, and healthcare.
 It facilitated the processes and made them efficient and less time-consuming.
 Below, you can read about a few examples of computer vision applications.

 Our experience with computer vision focuses on medical imaging.
 We make software for the quality assurance of medical imaging devices.
 In other words, we do everything to improve the medical diagnostic process.
 There are many kinds of such medical devices – X-ray, MRI, CT and many more.
 Images from these devices facilitate detecting anomalies and other signs of illnesses.

 Our job is to check the image’s quality.
 However, it’s challenging to do so when verifying images of various patients.
 Each person is different, which means you’ll never get the same two images.
 That’s the reason why we use imaging phantoms.
 They’re designed specifically to assess, inspect, and tune numerous imaging devices’ performance.
 Thanks to them, the images are standardized – each subsequent picture, regardless of the device, meets set norms.
 This helps us to check whether the device works as it should.

-I hope that you enjoyed this short article and that it gave you insight into computer vision.
+I hope that you enjoyed this introduction to computer vision and that it gave you insight into the topic, its applications and image processing.
 As you can see, it’s a vast technology that automates many processes in various industries, making them more efficient.
 Moreover, this subset of artificial intelligence is growing every day.